 Installing WordPress on localhost is the first thing you need to do to learn WordPress.
 Even you should install WordPress on localhost to develop WordPress themes and plugins.
 It’s not wise to work on your server always.
-Many developers prefer to work on a local computer and then migrate their websites to live server.
-To run WordPress locally on windows PC, you have to install it in the first place.
+Many developers prefer to work on a local computer and then migrate their websites to a live server.
+To run WordPress locally on a windows PC, you have to install it in the first place.

 If you haven’t installed WordPress on your local computer yet, we will walk you every step in this article.
 Just follow along.
 In this tutorial today, we will show you how to install WordPress locally on windows computer.

 How to Install WordPress Locally on Windows Computer

 Being written in PHP, WordPress requires an environment to run.
 You can never install WordPress locally or anywhere without having an environment.
 So, how do you create such an environment?
 Don’t panic.
 For Windows computers, there’s a software named XAMPP that creates the environment.
 You need to install XAMPP on your local computer before you install WordPress on localhost.
 We will show you how.

 What is XAMPP?

 XAMPP is an abbreviation.
 Each of its letters stands for different words.
 Such as, X stands for Cross-Platform, A stands for Apache, M stands for MYSQL, and the P stands for PHP and another P stands for Perl.
 It is one of the widely used cross-platform web servers that allows you to create a local webserver.
 The XAMPP is developed by Apache Friends and an open-source package that is incredibly easy to use for all level of users.